Rapolu07/Laptop-Rental/README.md

 # Laptop-Rental
-A CRM Application for Laptop Rental(files)
+A CRM Application for Laptop Rental